Corruption of Haustfyr Chapter 2: Madam's Homestead

 ---The Ruins of Austruun---

 The path south winds through a forest that feels ancient beyond memory.
-Moss blankets the ground, and the air hums with a faint vibration that pulls at your chest.
-The sensation grows louder with each step until it’s almost a rhythm you can feel in your pulse.
+Moss blankets the ground, and the air hums with a faint vibration that pullsing at my chest.
+The sensation grows louder with each step until it’s almost a rhythm I can feel in my pulse.
 The ruins of Austruun rise suddenly from the earth ahead, massive slabs of stone half-buried and half-consumed by trees.
 Vines have crawled through shattered doorways, and broken spires lean like old bones under the weight of time.
-Strange Daenan carvings trace the walls, glowing faintly with amber light as you pass.
+Strange Daenan carvings trace the walls, glowing faintly with amber light as we pass.

 Pip whistles low.
 “If this place isn’t cursed, it’s at least cranky.”